Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 \paragraph{Functions $h$ from $\mathbb{R}^d \to \mathbb{R}$.}

 Gradient descent on the weights implicitly minimizes

-Once again, we get some kind of sensible smoothness penalty.
+where $Radon(h)$ designates the Radon transform of $h$ with parameter $b$.
+Once again, we obtain a form of sensible smoothness penalty.
 This result is rigorous for logistic loss (doesn't depend on initialization or learning rate).
 For squared loss, we don't know how to analyze it exactly, although we expect something similar.
 See \cite{inf_width_in_function_space_2019}, \cite{function_space_bounded_norm_multivariate_2020}, \cite{implicit_bias_gd_wide_two_layer_2020} for more details.